thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: Bug with the EDD_READ_FILE_MODE constant
 * Fix: Bug with the file upload meta box fields
 * Tweak: Updated the "View Purchase Details" modal to include the price option purchased, if any
-* Tweak: Updated the purchase/download history short codes to only show files for the price options the user has purchased
+* Tweak: Updated the purchase/download history shortcodes to only show files for the price options the user has purchased
 * Tweak: Made improvements to the checkout registration form layout
-* Tweak: Updated the [purchase_link] short code in the Download Configuration meta box to reflect the chosen button color
+* Tweak: Updated the [purchase_link] shortcode in the Download Configuration meta box to reflect the chosen button color
-* Tweak: Updated the "Short Code" column in the list table to include the correct button color option
+* Tweak: Updated the "Shortcode" column in the list table to include the correct button color option
 * Tweak: Improved some file / function organization

 = 1.0.8.5: June 28, 2012 =